World renowned artist, Wolfgang Buttress, installs stunning artwork at Longcross Garden Village

 The Discovery Building will offer a mix of uses including a delicatessen, bakery and coffee shop in addition to flexible office accommodation designed in such a way that it is adaptable for different uses in the future, enabling it to evolve with the wider redevelopment of Longcross.
 The glass-front pavilion-style designed building offers a focal point for the development catering for the needs of workers at Longcross Park, residents at Upper Longcross and visitors to the park.

 Longcross Park is part of the 300 acre Longcross Garden Village.
 The first phase of residential, Upper Longcross (108 homes), was launched to market in April 2017 with residents now living there.
 Longcross Garden Village is a major place-making project that will provide a total of 1,700 homes in addition to community facilities such as a school and an 85 acre country park.
 It is anticipated that the development will create approximately 5,000 jobs.

 Longcross Park is an Enterprise Zone, the closest to Heathrow Airport, with the ability to offer business rate exemption to eligible occupiers.

 Businesses locating at Longcross Park will benefit from a dedicated train station with regular services to Reading and London Waterloo, and which is undergoing a £1.45m enhancement programme.
 The M25 and M3 are accessible within a 10 minute drive time.

 Large areas of green space will be available to existing and new residents and workspace employees to create an integrated community.

 Longcross Park is currently home to Longcross Studios where a string on Blockbuster movies and special effects are made.

-Longcross Park is being developed in a joint partnership between Crest Nicholson and Aviva Investors who bring an combined track record and wealth of experience in development and investment to the project.
+Longcross Garden Village is being developed in a joint partnership between Crest Nicholson and Aviva Investors who bring a combined track record and wealth of experience in development and investment to the project.